POLICY & LAW

 What about CBD?

-CBD (cannabidiol) is considered under Federal law to be a product of marijuana.
+CBD (cannabidiol) derived from Cannabis is considered under Federal law to be a product of marijuana.
 Both possession and use of CBD, and other analogs, derivatives, and products of marijuana, are prohibited on campus and at any UVM sponsored event.
+However, CBD derived from hemp, which is defined as CBD with a tetrahydrocannabinol (THC) concentration of not more than 0.3 percent by dry weight, is not considered a product of marijuana under federal law and is permitted on UVM’s campus.

 FREQUENTLY ASKED QUESTIONS